wu-jiahua/wu-jiahua.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Hi!
 I am an Associate Professor of Operations at [Imperial College Business School](https://www.imperial.ac.uk/business-school/).
+My research interests focus on designing incentives, such as pricing and information, to enhance the operational efficiency of firms in a fair and transparent manner.
+Sector-wise, I am interested in sharing economy, online platforms, and supply chains in general.

 I received a Ph.D. in Operations Management from [Rotman School of Management](https://www.rotman.utoronto.ca/), University of Toronto.
 I also hold a Master in [Electrical and Computer Engineering](https://www.ece.utoronto.ca/) from University of Toronto, and a Bachelor in [Electronic Engineering](https://www.ee.tsinghua.edu.cn/en/) from Tsinghua University.

-My research interests include sharing economy, revenue management and pricing, and supply chain management.